kgulzina/CC-Research/README.md

 - Plotted 3D of loglkl_with_penalty holding all but two constant (too lengthy)
 - Wrote a function to assess the accuracy of loglkl_with_penalty() with different pars, gradients
 - Changed w(t) into log scale: log(w) ~ MVN centered at -1 or -2

+### Commments: (01/14/19)
+- Tried to transform weights:w into log scale, found indeuced distribution, but had some difficulties: 1.Proposal distirbution 2.Stan
+- New weights sampled using log(w) dist with the same covariance matrix are reasonably good.
+Estimates are fair enough with the initial values as true values.
+However, another pars gives different results, so optim() might be converging to local minima again.
+Remedy?
+- Found (?)appropriate process for weights, as Beta AR(1), don't know how to implement this idea? >> more research
+- When T >> 250 optim() is not simply working, since \Pi and \Omega are becoming ND